HELEN GERTRUDE DEAN '25 PRIZE FOR DRAMATIC EXPRESSION

-The Frances Tarlton Farenthold Leadership Award is presented to a senior who has consistently demonstrated qualities of commitment and activism in the Wells Community and the wider world.
+Presented to a senior who has consistently demonstrated qualities of commitment and activism in the Wells community and the wider world.

 PRESIDENTIAL LEADERSHIP AWARD

-The Presidential Leadership Award honors a student who has demonstrated particular initiative and responsibility in the service of the community.
+This award honors a student who has demonstrated particular initiative and responsibility in the service to the community.

 EXCELLENCE IN ADVISING AWARD

-Academic advising is a vitally important responsibility of the faculty at Wells College, and we are pleased to be able to recognize the outstanding contributions of our faculty through the College’s Excellence in Academic Advising Award.
-The purpose of this award is to recognize the fundamental importance of academic advising to the students of Wells College as they choose their courses and major field and plan activities to support their academic and career goals.
-Students nominate faculty members for this prestigious award, and a committee convened by the Provost and Dean of the College and comprised of former advising award recipients, students, and alumnae/i choose the recipient.
+Academic advising is a vitally important responsibility of the faculty at Wells College.
+The purpose of this award is to recognize the fundamental importance of academic advising to the students of Wells College as they choose their courses and major field, and plan activities to support their academic and career goals.
+Students nominate faculty members for this prestigious award, and a committee convened by the provost and dean of the College—and comprised of former advising award recipients, students and alumni—choose the recipient.

 EXCELLENCE IN TEACHING AWARD

-Excellence in teaching is most highly valued at Wells College, and we are pleased to recognize the outstanding contributions of our faculty through the award of the College’s Excellence in Teaching medal.
-The intention of this award is to recognize the fundamental importance of the quality of teaching to the mission of Wells College and to support faculty in their pursuit of excellence in teaching.
-A committee convened by the Provost and Dean of the College and comprised of former teaching award recipients, students and alumnae/i choose from the nominees.
+This award recognizes the fundamental importance of the quality of teaching to the mission of Wells College and the importance of supporting faculty in their pursuit of excellence in teaching.
+A committee convened by the provost and dean of the college—and comprised of former teaching award recipients, students and alumni—choose the recipient.